Biobanks: The Cold Storage Solution for Biological Samples

 Did you know that there are facilities called 'Biobanks' that store a diverse range of biological materials at ultra low temperature for scientific research, conservation, and medical purposes?

 The primary function of biobanks is to preserve biological samples through ultralow freezing techniques, which almost halt biological activity completely.
 This method allows tissues or cells to maintain their original state even after years or decades, eliminating the need for scientists to acquire fresh samples constantly.
-This process can be both challenging and expensive.
+This process can be challenging and expensive, requiring sophisticated cryogenic equipment and meticulous cataloging systems.

 These capabilities allow fundamental science to map genomes comprehensively, enable clinics to offer personalized medicine based on genetic profiles, and assist environmentalists in contemplating efforts such as recreating extinct species akin to “Jurassic Park.”
 Biobanks guard our past while paving pathways for future advancements in human health and biodiversity conservation.